robseb/rsyocto/doc/guides/6_newFPGAconf.md

     ````bash
     sudo python makersYoctoSDImage.py
     ````
-11. The script will be ask for a version Number and will wait for user changes
+11. The script will be ask for a **version Number** and will wait for user changes
-12. Now it is possible to pre-installed files to the Image by adding the files to:
+12. Now it is possible to pre-install files to the Image by adding the files to:

   |  Folder name | Kind | Location on the rootfs
   |:--|:--|:--|